sdumetz/aptly-web-ui/README.md

 ## Usage

-Currently really raw.
-The install method I use is to decompress the dist [archive](https://github.com/sdumetz/aptly-web-ui/blob/gh-pages/aptly-web-ui.tar.gz) in aptly root folder (default to ~/.aptly/public).
+Decompress the dist [archive](https://github.com/sdumetz/aptly-web-ui/blob/gh-pages/aptly-web-ui.tar.gz) in aptly root folder (default to ~/.aptly/public).
 It should look like this :

     ~/.aptly/public
       - dists